Mike Miller (gridiron football coach, born 1970)

-Mike Miller (born April 9, 1970) is the quarterbacks coach for the Toronto Argonauts of the Canadian Football League (CFL).
+Mike Miller (born April 9, 1970) is an American football coach who is currently the quarterbacks coach for the Toronto Argonauts of the Canadian Football League (CFL).
 He also coached in the National Football League (NFL) from 1999 to 2005 and from 2007 to 2012.
+He was the offensive coordinator of the Arizona Cardinals from 2011 to 2012.

 Early life

 Miller graduated in 1988 from Plum High School in Plum, Pennsylvania, a suburb of Pittsburgh.
 He also earned a bachelor's degree in communications from Clarion University of Pennsylvania and a master's degree in education from Robert Morris University.

 Coaching career

 Miller's first exposure to the professional sports scene was as a public relations intern.
 He held internships with the Pittsburgh Penguins, Pittsburgh Steelers and Indianapolis Colts.
 During this time, he also helped the scouting department and learned the inner workings of the coaching profession.
-He gained valuable experience in his first coaching opportunity as a Running Backs Coach/Graduate Assistant at Robert Morris University where he coached under veteran NFL coaches Joe Walton and Dan Radakovich.
+He gained valuable experience in his first coaching opportunity as a running backs coach and graduate assistant at Robert Morris University where he coached under veteran NFL coaches Joe Walton and Dan Radakovich.